Description

 Notes

-- Be sure to use a mix of light and dark ground turkey, NOT 99% fat-free turkey.
+- Ingredient notes: Be sure to use a mix of light and dark ground turkey, NOT 99% fat-free turkey.
+If you can’t find frozen riced broccoli, you can also use finely chopped spinach that has been thawed and drained well.

-- To turn these into meatballs: Prepare as directed, but instead of shaping them into a meatloaf shape, scoop and roll them into about 1 1/2 inch meatballs and place them on an aluminum foil-lined baking sheet.
-Spritz with olive oil (optional, helps with browning) and bake for 20-24 minutes, until meatballs are cooked through and have reached an internal temperature of 165 degrees F.
+- Make them meatballs: Prepare as directed, but instead of shaping them into a meatloaf shape, scoop and roll them into about 1 1/2 inch meatballs and place them on an aluminum foil-lined baking sheet.
+Spritz with olive oil (optional, helps with browning) and bake for 20-24 minutes, until meatballs are cooked through and have reached an internal temperature of 165 °F.